ComputerNetworks-UFRGS/scylla/README.md

 ## Introduction

-In this repository, we introduce **Scylla**, an  solution  designed to enhance the security of Blockchain (BC) wallet-related files by preventing unauthorized access through the utilization of extended Berkeley Packet Filter (eBPF).
+In this repository, we introduce **Scylla**, an  solution  designed to enhance the security of blockchain (BC) and Distributed Ledger Technology (DLT) wallet-related files by preventing unauthorized access through the utilization of extended Berkeley Packet Filter (eBPF).
 The proposed solution employs fine-grained access control mechanisms, providing robust protection for critical files, including account files.
 This is achieved by actively monitoring system calls of processes directed towards these sensitive files.

+Scylla was approved for publication as a full-paper in the [IEEE Global Communications Conference (GLOBECOM 2024)](https://globecom2024.ieee-globecom.org/).

 ## Key Features

-- **Fine-grained Access Control:** **Scylla** implements fine-grained access control measures to safeguard critical files, ensuring that only authorized processes can interact with them.
+- **Fine-grained Access Control:** **Scylla** implements fine-grained access control measures to protect critical files, ensuring that only authorized processes can access them.

-- **Automatic Execution:** The solution is designed to be executed automatically during system boot time, ensuring seamless and continuous protection.
+- **Automatic Execution:** The solution is designed to be executed automatically during system boot time.

-- **Protection Based on Inodes:** **Scylla** protects itself and user-defined files based on their *inodes*, providing an additional layer of security.
+- **Protection Based on Inodes:** **Scylla** can be ajusted to protects itself and user-defined files based on their *inodes*, providing an additional layer of security.

 ## How it Works